microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/0-introduction.md

 In this module, you will:

 -   Use the `let` statement to assign values to variables.
--   How to comment your code in order to make it more descriptive.
+-   Learn how to comment your code in order to make it more descriptive.
 -   Discover the basic data types that exist in the Rust's standard library.
 -   Write your own functions.
 -   Use collections to store multiple values in a single structure.